MRSQLGen/FSE26-Rebuttal-Material/Failure Cases Analysis.md

 > “Compute the total spending per customer by allowing customer and order records to match more broadly, while still calculating the same total amount spent on items priced above 100.”

-The auxiliary LLM then generates:
+The LLM then generate metamorphic query:

 ```sql
 Q1: